Classroom information

 After these attempts to manage behavior, the final step is to notify the Dean of Students.

-All 6th grade students take a math placement test.
-The classes are divided based on these placement tests and NWEA math scores.
+Math Placement: The classes are divided based on CogAt and ILEARN math scores (and maybe others).
 The students on the higher end of the scores will be progressing through the book more quickly.
 The other students will be in a regular paced or lesser paced classes, based on the best interests of the students needs.
+Additionally, Pre-algebra is taught by Mr. Harmon.
 In each placement, the best interests of the child are considered.
-The 6th grade staff takes math placement seriously.
-All of the 6th grade math classes differentiate within their classes and use the same textbook, Big Ideas Math.
+The 6th grade math classes differentiate within their classes and use the same textbook, Big Ideas Math.
+The exception to this is Mr. Harmon's Pre-Algebra class which has their own book.
 Pace and projects will be different based on class needs.

 Plagiarism and Cheating 6th grade policy: